Create Multiple Income Streams for Security and Wealth

 Previous jobs in my youth come to mind when I think of hourly work.
 Working in a record store and lifeguarding are both examples of hourly work.
 Retail provides readily available hourly jobs.

 But not all hourly work is created equal.
-Certain consulting jobs are paid on an hourly basis with no benefits.
+Consulting jobs pay on an hourly basis with no benefits.
 This can be an excellent way to earn and save using tax-advantaged accounts.

 Business Income